Top 5 Hardest Tricks in Skateboarding

-As you can see this is a very technical trick, and is why it is the hardest trick on our list.
+As you can see, this is a very technical trick, and that is why it is the hardest trick on our list.

 The hardflip earns number two on our list of hardest tricks because of how technical it is.
 This trick combines a frontside shuv with a kickflip.

 To do a hardflip, your front foot should be in the middle of your board and pointed diagonally.
 This is the foot positioning for a kickflip.
 Your back foot goes in the middle of the tail, with the ball of your back foot putting pressure on the heel-side pocket of the tail, which is the foot positioning of the front shuv.

-The key to this trick is to pop hard, so your board becomes vertical enough where you can flick your front foot and do a kickflip.
+The key to this trick is to pop hard, so your board becomes vertical enough that you can flick your front foot and do a kickflip.

 To do a backside tailslide, you first need to approach your obstacle with your back to it.
 This is why it is called backside.
 Then you are going to pop your board, turn your shoulders slightly so your board turns 90 degrees, and slide your tail on the obstacle.

 This trick is extremely difficult because you are doing it on your blind side.
 Approaching an obstacle backside is already hard enough, and adding a tailslide to it makes it more difficult because you have to turn your eyes away from the obstacle and still lock into a tailslide.

 A kickflip is when you position your foot on the middle of your board and point it diagonally so when you slide your foot up to do an ollie, you are able to flick the board and make it spin backward.

 The key to this trick is the backfoot.
 You should scoop as hard as you can while slightly moving your front foot forward.
 This is not as technical as the other tricks on our list, which is why it is at number four.